Mashed Potato Rolls

 homemade potato rolls in a round white dish.

-I love a good dinner roll, and these Homemade Potato Rolls top my list as the perfect side dish for any meal!
+I love a good dinner roll, and these homemade Mashed Potato Rolls top my list as the perfect side dish for any meal!
+They’re tender and soft, with a doughy interior and buttery exterior.

 The recipe uses one cup of mashed potatoes (either leftovers, instant, or whip up a batch).
 The potatoes impart a softness to these rolls that’s hard to replicate with anything else.

 The recipe makes 36 rolls, making them perfect for a large gathering, sharing with others, or freezing a dozen or two for later use.
+I love serving them with Pot Roast, Muffin Pan Meatloaf, or Crockpot Pork Chops!

 Ingredients